 Unreliable backup technology

 You may have an excellent recovery plan but it would be of no use if the backup technology malfunctions.
-Today, data recovery is more difficult due to the increasing number of backup technology.
+Today, advanced data recovery is more difficult due to the increasing number of backup technology.
 With cloud backup and storage services, users will tell you it is the king.
 It brings quite some convenience to storage and data backup.
 However, your date is controlled by the provider, and therefore safe.
 However, many providers are not willing to disclose detailed configuration about their technology which makes data recovery quite a challenge.

 Encryption today is not limited to software level; it can work pretty much on hardware devices.
 Manufacturers are coming up with sophisticated algorithms to encrypt their data, and since data recovery often requires demand to decrypt data, this may seem recovery difficult to the novice and much tougher to most IT experts.
 There are modern disks that can encrypt data even when you dot ask then so data will remain encrypted even when there is no password set.
 They will store the copy of the encryption key in flash memory on the board which, so if the board burns, then data is lost even if you made excellent efforts to encrypt the data.